 the first camera producer to launch a comercial digital SLR, later to be called DSLR.

-in the 90s, but never really cought on.
+was introduced in the 90s, but never really cought on.
 The system was called Advanced Photo System, consequently the half format DSLRs were called APS-C, the C meaning Classic.

-A third format is the Medium Format cameras based on the medium format film cameras, such
+A third format is the Medium Format cameras based on the medium format film

-as the Pentax 645.
+cameras, such as the Pentax 645.
 These cameras are purely professional and very highly priced.

 (Today, some 90% of DSLR sales are APS-C, due to the smaller size and lower price compared to the full frame or medium format cameras AND lenses.)

-though, that one will probably work faster in the manual mode, and with better results!
+think of, though, that one will probably work faster in the manual mode, and with better results!

 If one knows how to.